Nyaru Menteng Orangutan Reintroduction Project

 The Head of the project is Lone Dröscher-Nielsen.
 Lone spent four years volunteering in Tanjung Putting, caring for small infant orangutans, before deciding to go out on her own and open the Nyaru Menteng Orangutan Project.

-The project works closely with The Wanariset Orangutan Reintroduction Project and works in co-operation with The Department of Konservasi Sumber Daya Alam (a department within the Department of Forestry) for Central Kalimantan.
+The project works closely with The Wanariset Orangutan Reintroduction Project and works in co-operation with local communities, the Ministry of Environment and Forestry of the Republic of Indonesia and international partner organizations.

 The aim of the Nyaru Menteng Project is to rescue orangutans (and other protected primates) displaced from their habitat or held in captivity as illegal pets, and through quarantine and half-way housing release them back into their natural environment.